Apple TV and the new Apple TV Plus get a standalone app and original programming

 You’ll access it through the redesigned Apple TV app, which also means that right now, Windows or Android users are locked out of being able to subscribe or watch.
 That might change in the future, as that’s a huge market that Apple can’t tap into when it releases things on its own devices only.

-Again, Apple hasn’t shared pricing or availability details for Apple TV Plus yet, saying that they’ll divulge details in the fall.
+Again, Apple hasn’t shared pricing or availability details for

 - More Apple AirPower launch rumors point to a late March release window